 Meanwhile, the gazelles are getting up and starting to graze and the sun gradually rises over the horizon.
 Other advantages are that you will be ahead of most tourists and that the soft light will add an extra dimension to your photos.

-Those who go camping in the Serengeti will not only be impressed by the sounds, but also by the night sky.
+The Serengeti has several campsites.
+Reserve your spot in advance and enjoy the African bush sounds.
+Those who go camping in the Serengeti will not only be impressed by the sounds but also by the night sky.
 On a cloudless day, of which there are many, there will be no light pollution and you will be able to see the stars, the Milky Way and planets extremely well.

 You may also see the Southern Cross, which is only visible in the southern hemisphere.
 Many lodges and hotels have telescopes you can use to gaze at the sky.
 Half an hour of staring will enhance the feeling that you are far away from civilisation.